ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/schedule-data-abstraction.md

 - How can I use the processes of software testing and debugging to establish a confidence in the correctness of a Python program?
+- Check out the [course slides](/slides/data-abstraction/software-testing/) for a detailed investigation of these chapters!

 ### Reading Assignments